Development of an Arts & Culture Strategy for West Vancouver

 A steering committee of representatives from various sectors has been formed to work with the consultant and staff.

-DWV Staff: Doti Niedermayer, Stephen Mikicich, Corinne Ambor
+Staff: Doti Niedermayer, Stephen Mikicich, Corinne Ambor

 Program Coordinator: Maeve Bermingham